 When most people think of Nevada County, they picture a summer getaway or the holiday cheer of the Victorian and Cornish Christmas celebrations.
 While these are wonderful times to visit, a Sierra Nevada winter offers its own unique charm and fun.
 With a bit of planning, you can ensure your day is filled with joy from start to finish.

-Nevada County has BIG elevation
+Nevada County has BIG elevation#

 Across Nevada County’s landscape, elevations range from 1,000 feet above sea level to over 7,000 feet, with some peaks rising above 9,000 feet.
 Located on the western slope of the Sierra Nevada, the county’s terrain gradually rises as you move east.
 The western side, home to areas like Penn Valley and the historic Bridgeport Covered Bridge, features the lowest elevations.
 As you travel east, the landscape climbs, with the terrain around Truckee reaching elevations above 7,000 feet.

-What’s There to do in a Nevada County Winter
+What’s There to do in a Nevada County Winter#

 The wide range of elevations in Nevada County offers both visitors and residents a unique opportunity to enjoy summer activities like mountain biking and hiking, as well as winter experiences such as skiing and sledding—all within a short drive.
-To learn more about the possibilities, check out our article: Have Your Cake & Eat It – Things to Do in a Nevada County Winter.

-What is Snow Country
+What is Snow Country#

 Most of the snow in Nevada County falls along the Sierra Crest, the highest elevations in the area.
 Snowfall varies depending on the winter and the storms that come through, but generally, areas above 2,500 feet receive some snow, ranging from a few inches to over 500 inches in the highest parts of the Sierra Nevada.
 Nevada City and Grass Valley lie at this elevation threshold and may occasionally see snow, though it usually melts quickly once the sun comes out.

-Planning for a Winter Visit
+Planning for a Winter Visit#

 While snow is rare below 2,500 feet, it’s always a good idea to be prepared for changing weather conditions.
 Start by reading Caltrans’ Winter Driving Tips, then visit our Travel Alerts page for the latest updates.
 If you’re heading into “snow country,” Visit Truckee-Tahoe’s website offers a wealth of information to make your trip easier.
 Their Truckee Webcam Shakedown! provides resources like webcam links, tips for understanding chain control restrictions, and directions to popular ski resorts.
 And if you’re visiting Truckee on a powder weekend, they even have an article that offers advice on how to navigate the busy season.